-The site is located at the northeast corner of Harvill Avenue and Cajalco Road in an unincorporated portion of Riverside County near Perris, California.
-The site is bounded to the north by a commercial building, to the west by Harvill Avenue, to the south by Cajalco Road, and to the east by a railroad easement.
+The site is located at the southwest corner of Harvill Avenue and Peregrine Way in an unincorporated portion of Riverside County, near Perris, California.
+The site is bounded to the north by Peregrine Way, to the west by a vacant lot, to the south by a vacant lot, and to the east by Harvill Avenue.
 The general location of the site is illustrated on the Site Location Map, included as Plate 1 of this report.